valinet/homepi/README.md

 * change source for my [Delock 4K HDMI 2.0 18685 switch](https://www.delock.com/produkt/18685/merkmale.html), by sending IR commands I captured from the remote using [LIRC](https://www.lirc.org/) (there are some more expensive, fancier switches that have a serial port, or cheaper ones which only have buttons so you'll have to resort to soldering some transistors on those)
 * make my printer available on the LAN, which is a [Brother HL-1110](https://support.brother.com/g/b/downloadtop.aspx?c=eu_ot&lang=en&prod=hl1110_us_eu_as), using [CUPS](https://www.cups.org/)
 * download and upload files quickly from and to the Pi
+* allow for changing volume, play/pause active media, sleep/wake my ThinkPad laptop using the buttons on a wired mouse connected to the Raspberry Pi
 * in the past, it used to control my no-name AC unit as well, but I have since changed the place I live in and haven't merged the files; fortunately, the summer is coming and I will need the AC back so I will integrate that as well, probably; I still have the Arduino files, the IR remote used some lengthy codes which I had to figure their meaning, since the ATmega does not have enough memory to hardcode all the values - plus it would've been way more boring than actually "cracking" the codes

 Rant: For me, automation does not mean stupid cloud connected voice assistants - it means creating shortcuts using efficient and straight forward ways without any unnecessary third parties or dependencies.
 I do not need for various assistants to listen to me just to change the damn monitor input, I can do it perfectly fine myself, way quicker by browsing to a site in Safari on my iPhone than waiting for the "AI" to figure what the hell I meant.
 Also, constantly not having these AIs in any other native language than English and a few others, despite text to speech existing for decades now, makes anyone talking to them look weird, and it becomes cumbersome so I'd rather not (fun fact, Siri was hacked to work in other languages, such as Romanian, [a long time ago](https://www.youtube.com/watch?v=6NWRbzZCHn8), yet Apple, due to some stupid reason, still keeps it closed and unavailable for a lot of user - same way it provides a suggestion bar on the keyboard only for 3 languages, while others keyboards implement multiple languages simultaneously).